A quick tour of publishing a geoprocessing service

-To publish a geoprocessing service, you need a result in the Results window and an administrator connection to an ArcGIS Server.
+To publish a geoprocessing service, you need a result in the Results window and an administrator or publisher connection to an ArcGIS Server.
 To learn more about creating a result, see A quick tour of authoring and sharing geoprocessing services.

 To publish a service, right-click the result and choose Share As > Geoprocessing Service, as illustrated below.
 This will open a series of dialog boxes (the Share as Service step-by-step wizard and the Service Editor) where you create the service definition and the initial task within the service.
 This initial task is the same as the tool that created the result.
 You can add additional results to the service, and each result becomes a task within the service.